Bandra: Bandra Lake

-Bandra Lake, also called Bandra Talao or Motha Reservoir, was constructed by a rich Konkani Muslim of Navapada (also spelled Naupada or Naopara), an adjoining village.
+Bandra Talao, also called Bandra Talao or Motha Reservoir, was constructed by a rich Konkani Muslim of Navapada (also spelled Naupada or Naopara), an adjoining village.

 The lake was later acquired by the Municipal Corporation of Greater Mumbai.
 It was officially renamed Swami Vivekanand Sarovar.
 Paddle boating facilities and pisciculture (fish farming) activities were operational in this lake during the 1990s but have since stopped.
 This lake is now a heritage structure of "Heritage II" status.
 The Portuguese also pronounced Bandra As Bandora.

 Development of Bandra as a commercial hub

 As traffic in the Mumbai Metropolitan Region worsened, especially in South Mumbai, there was increased demand to construct a business district outside of Mumbai, in the suburbs.
 In the mid-2000s, the city of Mumbai started an audacious task to reclaim lands on the Mithi River in the eastern portion of the city, near the Kurla border.
 The newly formed Bandra Kurla Complex (BKC) has attracted several equity and technology firms, such as Blackstone, Google, and Amazon, who chose Bandra instead of Mumbai City for its location, lower-cost of land, and new development.

 As the last suburb before entering Mumbai City, Bandra has for a while been strained with traffic, particularly around the railway station and S.V.
 Road.
 The development of a business centre has only exacerbated the traffic problems, as unlike other commercial hubs, Bandra's BKC is located between Bandra and Kurla stations and requires approximately 10-15 minute vehicular commute from either of the stations.
 Nearly 300,000 office-goers alight daily at Bandra Railway Station and take a taxi or bus to BKC.
 This has made Bandra among the busiest stations in India, surpassing Andheri and Bombay Central, and the second-busiest station in Maharashtra's Western Railway after Churchgate railway station.